mvaganov/thinkwithtools/curriculum.md

   <li>AI technology may advance quickly enough to obsolete the course before it is fully implemented in a class.
   <li>For an instructor to expect to teach this course well, they should have familiarity with LLMs (as a practical requirement), and Design Thinking or other rapid prototyping experience (as an internalized process, to help iterate this course while administering it).
 Before teaching this course, a new teacher is advised to ask an LLM to teach them Design Thinking, including thoughts on applying Design Thinking to teaching a new course.
   <li>Additional notes are included (behind summary expansions like this) by the author.
 These are to provide details, context, and some suggestions for specific in-class implementations.
   <li>The author acknowledges that this course is probably too ambitious as written.
-It doesn't allow much accommodation for students who have difficulty (like ESL, poor gemeral computer use, outdated computers, learning disabilities), and expects a lot of technical expertise from the instructor as well.
+It doesn't allow much accommodation for students who have difficulty (like ESL, poor general computer use, outdated computers, learning disabilities), and expects a lot of technical expertise from the instructor as well.
 Time estimates are not tested.
 Significant implementation details are still absent.
   <li>Please contact the course developer at michael.vaganov@gmail.com with feedback.
   </ul>
 </details>